Chronic Back Pain Treatment

 Review of Medical History and a Physical Examination

 The first step in diagnosing chronic back pain involves a thorough review of medical history and physical examination.
-During your consultation, our healthcare professionals will ask you about the nature of your pain, its onset, intensity, duration, and any factors that may aggravate or alleviate it.
+During your consultation, our healthcare professionals will ask you about the nature of your pain, its onset, intensity, duration, and any factors that might aggravate or alleviate it.
 They will also inquire about any previous injuries, treatments you have tried, and your overall health status.
 The physical examination includes assessing your posture, range of motion, and muscle strength and identifying any areas of tenderness or discomfort.

 Diagnostic Imaging

-- CT scan: A computed tomography (CT) scan combines multiple X-ray images to create a three-dimensional view of your spine.
+- CT Scan: A computed tomography (CT) scan combines multiple X-ray images to create a three-dimensional view of your spine.
 This technique can detect bone spurs, disc problems, or other abnormalities contributing to your pain.

 Nerve Tests

 In some cases, nerve tests may be necessary to determine if your chronic back pain results from nerve damage or irritation.
-Our team may recommend the following tests:

-- Nerve conduction studies: By evaluating how well your nerves transmit electrical signals, nerve conduction studies can detect any damage or compression affecting the nerves responsible for your back pain.
+- Nerve Conduction Studies: By evaluating how well your nerves transmit electrical signals, nerve conduction studies can detect any damage or compression affecting the nerves responsible for your back pain.

 Diagnostic Nerve Blocks